alexgagnon/ts-template/README.md

   - may need to transpile if using another language or features not yet in all of the browsers you are using
   - modules:
     - IIFE - single file closures, good for not polluting window object, small bundles, and reduced number of resources
-    - UMD - allows for loading of multiple module types including commonjs modules, no longer commonly used
+    - UMD - allows for loading of multiple module types including commonjs modules
     - es6 modules - native modules, good for development since bundling is not required

 - NodeJS: